 Focusrite Product Line

 This isn’t a plugin or sound bank, but I figured I’d mention it anyway because it’s stepping in place of strong consideration.
 I was tempted to purchase ARC 2 from Ikmultimedia.
 I’ve seen it in action and I love it, but the little voice in my head rings “Do you really need it?”.
 The truth is… I don’t, I do just fine without it, maybe another time.

 I’ve decided to settle with VRM BOX.
 I’ve had it since early 2012 and use it as a grot box.
 It’s not a substitute for good monitors, but it’s a great way for me to test my mixes on other mediums.
 So… again good as grot box.

-There is 1 problem with the VRM box though and that is, it doesn’t work with every pair of headphones.
+There is 1 problem with the VRM box though and that is that it doesn’t work with every pair of headphones.
 I’ve found that MDR7506 and Beyerdynamic DT770’s work well.

 So that’s my new Logic Pro X setup.
 I won’t take the plunge until after I reach my 1,000 track goal that I set at the beginning of the year.
 I’m ready for the crossover, but don’t want to alter my creative workflow for creating cues/background tracks.
 I’ll continue to mold and tweak my logic templates until the goal is met.